Skip to main content

 Suit up

-If you prefer ski trails, head to Overlander Sports and rent a pair of cross-country skis.
-You’ll find groomed trails along the edges of frozen Frame Lake and Back Bay, and 14 kilometres of freshly-groomed and marked routes at the Yellowknife Ski Club.
+Prefer ski trails?
+Rent a pair of cross-country skis and explore the freshly groomed routes along the ice-covered Frame Lake, Back Bay, and the 14 kilometres of well-marked trails at the Yellowknife Ski Club.

 Aurora and model on ice road